strategineer/personal-website/content/blog/2025-08-03/index.md

 ---
-title: "Secret Sunday Sampler - Sleepaway"
+title: "After Action Report - Sleepaway Oneshot"
 date: 2025-08-03
 blog/tags:
   - tabletop
 draft: true
 ---

-All TODOs are for adding personal info.
-Ask first!

-In this post, I'll briefly describe Sleepaway, a TTRPG designed by Jay Dragon, then I'll cover my story game "credentials" (or lack thereof) and then I'll conclude with some thoughts on the oneshot I played in recently.
+In this post, I'll briefly describe Sleepaway, a TTRPG designed by Jay Dragon, then I'll cover my story game "credentials" (or lack thereof) and then I'll conclude with some thoughts on the oneshot I played on August 3rd 2025 with some folks from the Quinns Quest's community (thanks to Sparky for pitching and organizing the oneshot and thanks to [birdmilk](https://secretsundaysampler.com/) and TundraFundra for showing up and being great).

 {{< toc >}}

 # The Sleepaway TTRPG

-Sleepaway is a horror TTRPG where players each play a camp counselor in a camp of their own creation suffering from the evil and chaotic influence of the Lindworm (like The Thing but more lovecraftian).
+Sleepaway is a horror TTRPG where players each play a camp counselor in a camp of their own creation suffering from the evil and chaotic influence of the Lindworm (like John Carpenter's The Thing but more lovecraftian).

-Sleepaway is a GMless TTRPG and so players are encouraged to "pick up" setting elements at appropriate times, stuff like "The Field at the Center of the Camp" or "The Campers", and bring these parts of the camp to life in a collaborative way.
+Sleepaway is a GMless TTRPG and so players are encouraged to "pick up" setting elements at appropriate times, stuff like "The Field at the Center of the Camp" or "The Campers", and bring these parts of the camp to life at the table in a collaborative way.

 # My Story Game Experience

 My experience with story game TTRPGs is relatively light.
 I've played a few sessions of {{< book_url "9781633442801" >}} almost a decade ago.
 I read the rules for {{< book_url "apocalypse_world_2e" >}} and {{< book_url "the_annotated_sorcerer" >}}.
-I've ran a dozen sessions of {{< book_url "9781613171325" >}} and I've played in a few dozen more (but it's been awhile).
+I've ran a dozen sessions of {{< book_url "9781613171325" >}} and I've played in a few dozen more but it's been a few years.

 I'm always looking to improve my roleplaying skills and so when I was given the chance to play in a kind of TTRPG that I don't have a lot of experience with, I jumped at the opportunity.